 People Said No, God Said Yes

 Attending a university, whether its public or private, can be a daunting task, especially when people tell you it’s impossible!
 That’s what everyone kept telling Alondra Zavala, but she had her heart set on Southwestern Adventist University.
-The reasons why it couldn’t work kept piling up: it was too expensive, she lived in another country (Mexico), she couldn’t expect the same opportunities as other people, it would be a waste of money to even try, and on and on.
+People told her it was too expensive, she lived in another country (Mexico), she couldn’t expect the same opportunities as other people, it would be a waste of money to even try, and on and on.

-Despite all that, Alondra wasn’t taking no for an answer – unless the no was from God.
+Despite all that, Alondra would not take no for an answer – unless the no was from God.
 When she called Southwestern, she found out that the answer wasn’t no!
 Alondra was accepted into Southwestern Adventist University.
 Through scholarships, hard work, help, and a lot of prayer, Alondra is now a junior education/psychology major.

 “Coming to Southwestern gave me a chance to be more involved,” says Alondra.
 “I felt very limited in high school since most of the activities were on Friday night or Saturday.
 But my first freshman year at Southwestern I was in all of the clubs: Missions club, Enactus, you name it.”